20 March 2019

-This course will especially suit you if you are working in, or looking for employment in, the museum sector and will also provide an excellent preparation if you wish to go on to pursue PhD research in the field.
+This masters degree will especially suit you if you are working in, or looking for employment in, the museum sector and will also provide an excellent preparation if you wish to go on to pursue PhD research in the field.

 You will be taught by experts in the field, who have been involved in expanding the academic discipline of museum studies over many years.
 The course will equip you with a thorough knowledge and critical understanding of current principles, practice, and contemporary debates in Museum Studies.